-The Business Start-Up Centre Bitola supports students, young graduates and young entrepreneurs (up to 35 years) to start their own small and medium enterprises in FYR of Macedonia.
-The project is financed by the Ministry of Foreign Affairs of the

-Netherlands, and co-owned by local stakeholders represented in the Coordination Committee of the centre.
+The Business Start-Up Centre Bitola supports students, young graduates and young entrepreneurs (up to 35 years) to start their own SMEs.
+The project is financed by the Ministry of Foreign Affairs of the Netherlands, and co-owned by local stakeholders represented in the Coordination Committee of the centre.

-BSC Bitola is a project of 5 local partners covering: Municipality of Bitola, University "St.Kliment Ohridski"-Bitola, Regional Chamber of Commerce-Bitola, Regional Enterprise Support Center and Faculty for Technical Science-Bitola
+BSC Bitola is a project of 5 local partners covering: Municipality of Bitola, University "St. Kliment Ohridski"-Bitola, Regional Chamber of Commerce-Bitola, Regional Enterprise Support Center and Faculty for Technical Science-Bitola.

-The centre is supported by SPARK (formerly ATA - the Academic Training Association) through a grant of the Dutch Government.
+The centre is supported by SPARK (formerly ATA - Academic Training Association) through a grant of the Dutch Government.